 Gunnerkrigg Court has the guides, friendly minor deities who help each dead person or animal into the Ether.
 They range from fuzzy dogs to old women to an owl-headed guy to, well, Ketrak.
 We never see him, but Word of Tom states that Ketrak's appearance is a comforting sight for the souls he escorts.
 Of course, he's the Guide for Insects, so for normal humans he looks Brain Bleach-grade horrifying.

-The title character from the webcomic Jack probably counts.
-Sure, he's ass-ugly, he's mean, he WILL hunt you down viciously if you try to run away from him, he's one of the Seven Deadly Sins, and in life, he was an evil dictator who wiped out all of humanity.
-But he also genuinely cares about the souls he guides to the afterlife (to the point that he gets mad when reasonably decent people get condemned to Hell), and even denizens of Hell.
+The title character from the webcomic Jack is ass-ugly, he's mean, he WILL hunt you down viciously if you try to run away from him, he's one of the Seven Deadly Sins, and in life, he was an evil dictator who wiped out all of humanity.
+However, he also genuinely cares about the souls he guides to the afterlife (to the point that he gets mad when reasonably decent people get condemned to Hell), and even denizens of Hell.
 And sweet mother of potatoes is he nicer than the other sins.note Except Sloth.
 But Sloth is merely the ground of Hell, so it's disqualified.

 Finders Keepers features a Gaiman-inspired Perky Goth Death, the youngest of the nine Powers That Be, the highest authorities beyond The Veil.
 She does have rather nasty skeleton-and-cowl enforcers.
 She seems to have a soft spot for Card, though.